 In contrast, non-resonant precipitation exhibits strong seasonality, whether due to tropical cyclones, tropical and extra-tropical depressions or monsoon, i.e. seasonal changes in atmospheric circulation and precipitation associated with the asymmetric heating of land and sea.

 The dynamic of sea surface temperature anomalies and the oscillation of rainfall in a characteristic frequency band reveals the mechanisms leading to atmospheric baroclinic instabilities and the formation of high and low pressure systems to cause oscillation of precipitation.
-In particular, the analysis of rainfall in the band 5-10 years allows to connect resonant oceanic and atmospheric phenomena unambiguously because sea surface temperature anomalies of 8-year period are well identified, resulting from the higher baroclinic mode in the three tropical oceans, while not being sensitive to ENSO.
+In particular, the analysis of rainfall in the band 5-10 years allows to connect resonant oceanic and atmospheric phenomena unambiguously because sea surface temperature anomalies of 8-year period are well identified, resulting from the highest baroclinic mode in the three tropical oceans, while not being sensitive to ENSO.
 In addition, the 8-year period is close to the time required to balance the oceanic and terrestrial thermal anomalies of the perturbed state, which reduces their phase shift.

 This analysis emphasizes the regions impacted rapidly by the resonant thermal anomalies of oceanic origin where baroclinic instability of the atmosphere originates preferentially.
 These baroclinic instabilities are most active when the resulting systems of high or low pressure are stimulated and guided by the jet-streams, these ribbons along a winding path through which flows from west to east a strong and rapid airflow at high altitude.
 The strongest are the polar jet-streams, around latitude 60°, while the subtropical jet-streams are located between 20° and 40° latitude, which explains the key role of subtropical gyres on climate variability.